How does this medication work? What will it do for me?

 Linagliptin belongs to the group of diabetes medications called DPP-4 inhibitors.
 It works by increasing the amount of incretin available in the body.
 Incretin is a hormone that raises insulin levels when blood sugar is high (especially after a meal) and decreases the amount of sugar made by the body.

-Linagliptin is used alone or in combination with other medications to improve blood sugar levels in adults with type 2 diabetes.
+Linagliptin is used alone or in combination with other medications to improve blood sugar levels for adults with type 2 diabetes.
 This medication should be used as part of an overall diabetes management plan that includes a diet and exercise program.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.